cloudevents/spec/protobuf-format.md

 ## 1. Introduction

-This specification defines how the [Context Attributes](spec.md#context-attributes) Attributes defined in the CloudEvents specification MUST be encoded in the protocol buffer binary format.
+This specification defines how the [Context Attributes](spec.md#context-attributes) defined in the CloudEvents specification MUST be encoded in the protocol buffer binary format.
 Transcoding to and from other formats (e.g. JSON) is out of the scope of this document.

 Protocol Buffers are a language-neutral, platform-neutral extensible mechanism for serializing structured data.
 The [Google reference